Voltstro-Studios/Team-Capture/README.md

 ## Team

-Here is everyone who works on the project:
+Here is a list of people who have worked on the project:

 * [Voltstro](https://github.com/Voltstro) - *Project Lead*